How we calculate the food waste figure - UK

 Retail waste: This dataset contains the number of retail units wasted and the total value (£) of such waste per item, split by waste type –

-- DAM waste: products that are damaged in store, whether on the shop floor or in storage.
+- DAM waste: Products that are damaged in store, whether on the shop floor or in storage.
 This also includes waste arising from customer returns and from clearance events.

 Depot waste: This dataset contains the number of depot units wasted and the total value (£) of such waste per item.
 Depot units differ from retail units as these contain several retail units (for example a pallet or a carton of individual packs).
 The number of retail units per depot unit is also provided in the dataset and is used to calculate the total retail units per item.

 Depot waste figures are reported as a mixture of positive and negative totals.
 Negative figures are ‘losses’, i.e. waste.
 Positive figures are single items that have been retrieved from wasted packs (e.g. individual cartons retrieved from a broken case).
-The total waste per item is the sum of losses and gains multiplied by minus one, in order to align this data with other datasets.
+The total waste per item is the sum of losses and gains multiplied by minus one, to align these data with other datasets.

 Product data: This dataset contains the contents weight and the packaged weight per item.
 Note that where duplicates are found, a conservative estimate is taken and the highest weight is used.